nvr-rug/src/README.md

 ## Getting Started

 Simply clone the repository to your system to get started.
-All python programs are in Python2.7, not 3.
+All python programs are in Python 2.7, not 3.

 ### Prerequisites